Better-Planet-Laboratory/africafarmprojections/README.md

-# African Farm Size Distribution Analysis
+# African Farm Size Distributions 2000-2060

 ## Overview

 This repository contains an analysis of African farm size distributions from 2000-2060, combining spatial farm structure data with demographic projections to create corrected and harmonized datasets for agricultural research and policy applications.
+It pulls in existing harmonized distribution data, corrects errors in it, and then projects farm sizes using national farm size productions using a distribution shifting consistent with average farm size changes.

 ## Input Data Sources

-### 1. LUGE Smallholder Map (2020)
+### 1. CIAT/LUGE Smallholder Map (2020)
 - **File**: `input/handoff/SmallholderMap_20201202/SmallholderMap_20201202.shp`
 - **Description**: Spatial farm size distribution data with admin-level disaggregation for African countries
 - **Metadata**: `input/handoff/SmallholderMapping_Metadata.xlsx`